Share article:

 Given how easy it is, it’s no wonder that businesses of all shapes and sizes send email to SMS.
 For example:

-• Non-profit organizations with volunteer groups
+• Non-profit organisations with volunteer groups

 • Clinics with multiple GPs, doctors or specialists